Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 There’s nothing worse than writing one number in a grant proposal and a different one in your summary.
 Inconsistency shows the reader that you weren’t thorough and can minimize your success.

-In grant writing, a grant proposal cover letter serves to introduce yourself, your nonprofit organization, and the project to the funder.
+In grant writing, a grant proposal cover letter introduces you, your nonprofit organization, and the project to the funder.
 Although a cover letter shouldn’t be more than a single page long, you still need to do basic research for different proposals and grants.

 A cover letter is a core component of a successful grant application.
 It helps funders understand the applicant’s identity and project alignment with the funder’s objectives, making it a critical element in the grant application process.